German Payslip Explained: Fields, Deductions, and Codes

 If your Brutto stays the same but your Netto changes, the payslip is not necessarily wrong.
 In most cases, the difference comes from one of three places: a tax-status change, a payroll-event change, or a deduction-rate change.
 The quickest way to check is to put two payslips side by side and compare the tax markers first, then the earnings lines, then the deduction lines.

-A common reason is a change in Steuerklasse, which is the German tax class on payslip records.
+A common reason is a change in Steuerklasse, the tax class shown on German payslips.
 Steuerklasse mainly affects Lohnsteuer withholding, so a move from one class to another can noticeably increase or reduce the wage-tax amount even if your gross salary has not changed.
 If your net pay suddenly dropped or rose, look near the employee tax details section for the tax class marker and compare whether the listed Steuerklasse is the same on both payslips.
 If it changed, that is usually a tax-status issue, not a payroll error.

 Here is the quick reference most readers need: